 菜切り (Vegetable Cutter)

-Flat, rectangular profile, squared-off tip — the entire edge contacts the board simultaneously in a downward push cut.
-No curved belly, no rocking, no required forward or backward motion: purely vertical or angled downward push.
-Produces extremely clean vegetable cuts with minimal bruising.
+A flat, rectangular blade with a squared-off tip: the entire edge contacts the board at once in a downward push cut.
+There is no curved belly, no rocking, and no required forward or backward motion, only a vertical or angled-downward push.
+This produces extremely clean vegetable cuts with minimal bruising.
 For high-volume vegetable prep, a nakiri is faster and more efficient than a chef's knife or gyuto.

-Primary tasks: Vegetable preparation exclusively — slicing, dicing, julienning, chiffonade.
+Primary tasks: vegetable preparation exclusively, including slicing, dicing, julienning, and chiffonade.

-Ideal steel: Thin blades reward reactive steels for very fine edges — Aogami, Shirogami, AEB-L; VG-10 for lower maintenance.
+Ideal steel: thin blades reward reactive carbon steels that take a very fine edge, such as Aogami Super and Shirogami #1, or the stainless AEB-L; VG-10 for lower maintenance.

-Limitations: Protein slicing, bone work, anything requiring a tip.
-The ideal second knife for a cook who already has a gyuto or chef's knife.
+Limitations: protein slicing, bone work, and anything requiring a tip.
+It is the ideal second knife for a cook who already owns a gyuto or chef's knife.

-Nakiri vs. Usuba: The nakiri is double-bevel and accessible; the usuba (single-bevel) is for advanced professional technique.
-Both cut vegetables; only the nakiri is appropriate for home cooks.
+Nakiri vs. usuba: the nakiri is double-bevel and accessible; the usuba is single-bevel and meant for advanced professional technique.
+Both cut vegetables, but only the nakiri suits home cooks.

 Bunka